erickmoh/Control-de-Gastos-en-Python-con-Validacion-de-Datos/README.md

-# Control de Gastos en Python
+# Expense Tracker in Python with Data Validation

-Aplicación de consola para calcular gastos mensuales y analizar el dinero restante.
+A console-based application that calculates monthly expenses and remaining balance.

-## Características
+## Features
-- Validación de entrada de datos
+- User input for income and expenses
-- Cálculo automático de gastos
+- Input validation with error handling
-- Análisis básico financiero
+- Automatic calculation of total expenses
-- Mensajes según nivel de ahorro
+- Remaining balance analysis

-## Tecnologías
+## Technologies
 - Python

-## Cómo ejecutar
+## How to Run
-1. Tener Python instalado
+1. Make sure Python is installed
-2. Ejecutar en terminal:
+2. Run the following command:

-python gastos.py
+python expense_tracker.py

-## Autor
+## Author
 Erick Montes